Highlight Rows When Value Changes in Google Sheets

 =$B2<>$B3

-This way you can highlight rows when value changes in any Column in Google Sheets.
+This way, you can highlight rows based on value changes in a column in Google Sheets.

 Prashanth KV